-B SD MS D
+B SD 🚯 D

-To proclaim a message of hope that Jesus is coming, invite the children to do a shadow dance to the music of "For unto Us a Child Is Born" by Quincy Jones (bit.ly/2HDfljO).
+Note: bit.ly web addresses are case sensitive. the children to do a shadow dance to the music of "For unto Us a Child Is Born" by Quincy Jones (bit.ly/2HDfljO).
 The music is based on Handel's Messiah.
-Use a flat blank wall or projector screen and a light source, such as a high-powered flashlight or outdoor floodlight, to create the shadows.
+Use a flat, blank wall or projector screen and a